-Photographers Need to Look Down
+Photographers Need To Look Down More Often

-Weather Makes You Feel Alive
+Embrace Poor Weather And Feel Alive

-Wilsons Promontory National Park
+Photo Opportunities At Wilsons Promontory National Park

 Wilsons Promontory National Park is the southern most region of the Australian mainland.
 It’s a huge area, much of it wilderness.
 The areas frequented by tourists are easy to get to, yet very beautiful.
 One of these places is Squeaky Beach, famous for its rounded quartz sand which literally squeaks when you walk on it.

-Weather at the prom is fickle and rain can come quickly and, seemingly out of nowhere.
+Weather at the prom is fickle and rain can come quickly and, seemingly, out of nowhere.
 However, the light that exists either side of such storms is, perhaps, what I most like about Wilsons Promontory.

 The above photo was made, just as I was about to drive back to Melbourne at the end of the weekend.
 I only had a few short minutes to explore the beach.
 It was windy and very cold.
 I was forced to take shelter between some large rocks at the end of the beach.

-The photo was made with an original Canon 5D camera and Canon 180mm f3.5 Macro lens.
+The photo was made with an original Canon 5D camera and Canon 180 mm f3.5 Macro lens.
 This is a relatively specialized lens, which I didn’t use a lot.
 It was razor sharp, but big and heavy.
 Unfortunately, it did not include any form of in-built image stabilization which made using it, up close, difficult.